Year 10 Elective Options

 • Basic music literacy

-• Digital composition using industry standard software
+• Digital music composition

 Commerce